nfriedly/Coin-Allocator/readme.md

 Taking the lessons from [The Intelligent Asset Allocator](http://www.amazon.com/gp/product/0071362363/ref=as_li_ss_il?ie=UTF8&camp=1789&creative=390957&creativeASIN=0071362363&linkCode=as2&tag=nfriedly-20) and applying them to BitCoin and friends via [Cryptsy](https://www.cryptsy.com/users/register?refid=154285).

-Currently just reviews your balances and suggests a new allocation.
-I plan on adding automatic rebalancing in the future.
+Currently just reviews your balances and suggests a new allocation and a nieve set of trades to get there.
+I plan optimizing the trades to reduce the fees and take advantage of any arbitrage opportunities, and then give the option to automatically rebalance using the optimized trades.

 Setup
 -----

-[Turn on the API](https://www.cryptsy.com/users/settings) and set your `CRYPTSY_PUBLIC_KEY` and `CRYPTSY_PRIVATE_KEY` env vars to the appropriate values, then run `node index.js`.
+[Turn on the API](https://www.cryptsy.com/users/settings) and set your `CRYPTSY_PUBLIC_KEY` and `CRYPTSY_PRIVATE_KEY` env vars to the appropriate values, then run `node cli.js`.

-You may also want to edit the `currencies` and `primaryCurrency` lines in `index.js`.
+You may also want to edit the `currencies` and `primaryCurrency` lines in `cli.js`.

 Note: all of your currencies must be directly convertible to your primary currency via the cryptsy API, or it will fail.
+(This means, in effect, that your primary currency must be BTC or LTC).
+I plan on adding the ability to find indirect paths from one currency to another eventually.

 Common Issues
 -------------